 4. Identify your new pension scheme and carry out your own internet research into this scheme.
+Check if there are any problems reported with the scheme.
 (Research is not necessary if you are transferring to a "Club" scheme.)

 You will probably be asked for a CETV which you can obtain using: